Rosslyn, Virginia: 1900 through 1950

 From the late 19th century, Rosslyn was a central node in Arlington's electric trolley system, with the Great Falls & Old Dominion Railway providing service between Rosslyn and Great Falls beginning in 1906 and the Washington, Arlington, and Falls Church Railway (W-V) providing service out to Green Valley, Fairfax Court House, and Arlington Junction; service continued to expand after the formation of the Washington & Old Dominion Railway (W&OD) in 1912.
 After the Aqueduct Bridge was demolished and replaced by the Key Bridge in 1923, the Capital Traction Company was able to displace W&OD service to Washington, which the W&OD connected to with a new Rosslyn Terminal station.
-Financial difficulties experienced by the railroad companies during the Great Depression, rising car ownership, and highway construction resulted in the end of passenger rail service in Rosslyn and elsewhere in Arlington by the 1930s.
+Financial difficulties experienced by the railroad companies during the Great Depression, rising car ownership, and highway construction caused the end of passenger rail service in Rosslyn and elsewhere in Arlington by the 1930s.
 The subsequent conversion of Arlington's passenger railways into freight services resulted in Rosslyn becoming the location for rail yards and industrial storage facilities.